jbl2024/emencia-django-newsletter/README.rst

 how to use
 ----------
-Simply set the option ''NEWSLETTER_TRACKING_ANKERS = True'' to track no ankers in your email.
+Simply set the option 'NEWSLETTER_TRACKING_ANKERS = True' to track no ankers in your email.

-The goal of this option is so send emails with a template that has ankers, but if ''NEWSLETTER_TRACKING_LINKS'' is enabled, the ankers won't work.
+The goal of this option is so send emails with a template that has ankers, but if 'NEWSLETTER_TRACKING_LINKS' is enabled, the ankers won't work.

 Subscriber Verification
 =======================